horuslabsio/Starknet-Scaffold/docs/src/chapter_3/subchapter_7.md

 # App Light/Dark mode

-The theme toggler is used to switch between light and dark modes of the dapp.
+The theme toggler is used to switch between light and dark modes.

 ## Import